Wdboyes13/MyCal/README.md

 This project is released under The GNU General Public License version 3.0
 You can view the full License text at [LICENSE](LICENSE)
+As well as the License's File Header at [LicenseBlob.txt](LicenseBlob.txt)